khris22/khris22.github.io/_posts/2019-06-24-second_language_acquisition.markdown

 Now I venture into learning a new language, “Programming Languages”.
 Since I decided to start this program a month ago, it has not been an easy journey.
 It brings back my Japanese Language learning experience.
 I feel like I was put in a classroom where I have no idea what’s going on.
 As time goes by, I begin to understand little by little the technical jargon people use in this field.
 I am still on the early stage of this second language acquisition.
 I have yet to discover more and learn more of this new language.
 It’s a goal that I want to accomplish and it’s a skill that I know will be valuable to me.
 I know that the end result of this journey will be rewarding.

 Learning a new language is HARD but it is possible.
 You will have to undergo a rollercoaster of emotions until you can finally cross that bridge you build and being persistent is the key.
 You will have a lot of negative feelings at first.
 You will begin to doubt yourself and your decision.
 We all have the skills to understand things.
 We just need to push a little harder.
-I will end this blog by sharing you one of my dad’s favorite quotes of which he has repeated to me so many times growing up that it’s like a mantra now:*** “Winners never quit and quitters never win.” ***
+I will end this blog by sharing one of my dad’s favorite quotes of which he has repeated to me so many times growing up that it’s like a mantra now:*** “Winners never quit and quitters never win.” ***